hneth/riskyr/README.md

 ### Contact

-We appreciate your feedback, comments, and questions.
-Please email us at <contact.riskyr@gmail.com>.
+We appreciate your feedback, comments, or questions.

+- Please report any `riskyr`-related issues at <https://github.com/hneth/riskyr/issues>.

+- For general inquiries, please email us at <contact.riskyr@gmail.com>.

 ### Reference